BChan26/u5_redux_mapping_state_props/README.md

 export default connect(mapStateToProps, mapActionsToProps)(TodoList)
 ```

 Now, accept `props` as an argument in the `TodoList` component.
-Your final component should look like this:
+Your final component should look like this (Yes!
+Our new Map functions are written out of scope of our main component.
+This is because it is going to work with the information being mapped):

 ```jsx
 import React from 'react'